ckcollab/ericcarmichael/content/Ignore herokuapp.com domain in nginx.md

 Date: 2014-4-23 01:50
 Category: snippets
 Tags: heroku, nginx, snippets
+Summary: I was having some trouble with duplicate content from my blog `ericcarmichael.com` being replicated on `ericcarmichael.herokuapp.com`. <br><br> I added this little bit to my [Pelican buildout fork](https://github.com/ckcollab/heroku-buildpack-pelican) and now requests to `myapp.herokuapp.com` domain are denied by nginx!

 I was having some trouble with duplicate content from my blog `ericcarmichael.com` being replicated on `ericcarmichael.herokuapp.com`.